 After this, work will focus on the interior of the building to create exciting new gallery space at the Scottish National Gallery.
-By early 2021 we’ll reveal a stunning new suite of galleries, bursting with light and colour, and with new views out onto the gardens.

 The new galleries, in former gallery, office and storage space, will be accessed directly from the Gardens Entrance for the first time.They will showcase the National Galleries of Scotland’s amazingly rich collection of historic Scottish art, which contains masterpieces by Sir Henry Raeburn, Anne Redpath, Charles Rennie Mackintosh, Phoebe Anna Traquair and the group of artists known as The Glasgow Boys.